bentjh01/cinephile_starterpack/README.md

 ## Plan
 - use github pages
 - include link to watch.
+- obtain links to movie posters from imdb
+- obtain links to movie posters from repo
 ## Movies
 - requires more thought, maybe make it like a mixtape. so it takes you on a journey.
 Emotional?
 Eras? idk
 - Some for you, some for me, and some for humankind.